-Contact the Safety Compliance Officer/Campus Security (701)477-7814 or TMCC Operator (701)477-7862 (or dial 0 if using campus phone) immediately whenever an emergency occurs on campus.
+Contact the Safety Compliance Officer/Campus Security (701)477-7814 (or dial 1225 if using a campus phone) or TMCC Operator (701)477-7862 (or dial 1000 if using campus phone) immediately whenever an emergency occurs on campus.

 Upon arrival, the Campus Security and/or administrators will confirm the reported incident, assess the situation and determine if additional resources are necessary to resolve the situation.